-How to Find a Good Reiki Practitioner: What to Look For Before Your First Session
+How to Find a Good Reiki Practitioner: Avoid These 5 Mistakes

 Thinking about trying reiki?
 You’re not alone.
 Many people turn to this gentle Japanese practice when life starts to feel a bit too heavy or rushed.
 A reiki session can bring calm back into your body, mind and emotions — but only if you’re in the right hands.